 Some customer success teams perceive high touch as something that’s nearly impossible to scale.
 However, there are two main ways to scale even ‘white-glove’ operations.
 To scale a ‘high-touch’ team (meaning scaling the customer success team who’s responsible for your strategic and enterprise customers), you’ll need to apply technology and consistent processes to help scale their operations.

 Common challenges that enterprise Customer Success managers face might include things like inefficient manual processes, being too reactive to customer’s demands, poor visibility to client data, lack of productivity tools and consistent templates.
 Use technology to increase productivity by providing a single system where all customer activities and data reside in one place.

 Additional opportunities for scalability include templates for QBR, Success Plans, and Maturity scoring models to maximize value by facilitating strategic discussions in a consistent and effective manner.

 Playbooks and Templates

 If you haven’t fully documented and defined your Customer Success playbooks yet, your team’s ability to scale and be productive is not at its peak.
-Without proper playbook templates and documentation, training new Customer Success Managers or ensuring they all provide a consistent customer experience, is practically adding hours to your day or not done at all.
+Without proper playbook templates and documentation, training new Customer Success Managers or ensuring they all provide consistent customer experience, is practically adding hours to your day or not done at all.

 One of the best ways to improve the productivity of your customer success team is to create enough CSM collateral which will ensure your team members can adopt your new playbooks quickly.

 Another key point to ensuring your new playbooks and templates are adopted is to involve your CSM in their creation.
 You may wish to ask your customer success team to develop a set of playbook templates as part of their quarterly MBO.
-Another way to accomplish adoption of new playbooks is to facilitate opportunities to shadow QBR session run by a peer.
+Another way to accomplish the adoption of new playbooks is to facilitate opportunities to shadow the QBR session run by a peer.